apache/accumulo-website/_docs-2/development/iterators.md

 a tree-structure than a list, but there is always a sense of a flow of Key-Value pairs through some Iterators.
 Iterators are not designed to act as triggers nor are they designed to operate outside of the purview of a single table.

-Understanding how TabletServers invoke the methods on a [SortedKeyValueIterator] can be obtuse as the actual code is buried within the implementation of the TabletServer; however, it is generally unnecessary to have a strong understanding of this as the interface provides clear definitions about what each method should take.
-This chapter aims to provide a more detailed description of how Iterators are invoked, some best practices and some common pitfalls.
+This guide aims to provide a more detailed description of how Iterators are invoked, some best practices and some common pitfalls.

 ## Instantiation

 To invoke an Accumulo Iterator inside of the TabletServer, the Iterator class must be on the classpath of every TabletServer.
-For production environments, it is common to place a JAR file which contains the Iterator in `lib/`.
-In development environments, it is convenient to instead place the JAR file in `lib/ext/` as JAR files in this directory are dynamically reloaded by the TabletServers alleviating the need to restart Accumulo while testing an Iterator.
-Advanced classloader features which enable other types of filesystems and per-table classpath configurations (as opposed to process-wide classpaths).
-These features are not covered here, but elsewhere in the user manual.
+It is common to place a JAR file which contains the Iterator in `lib/`.
 Accumulo references the Iterator class by name and uses Java reflection to instantiate the Iterator.
 This means that Iterators must have a public no-args constructor.

 ## Interface